Purple, a Utah mattress startup you’ve probably never heard of, is on track to unicorndom

 You’ve likely never heard of this company if you live inside the Bay Area bubble, but Purple, a totally bootstrapped mattress startup is using toxin-free, patented technology for a pressureless night’s sleep and could become the first of the mattress unicorns.

 Nearly a thousand miles away from Silicon Valley and just west of Utah’s Great Salt Lake, in practically the middle of nowhere, is the tranquil cow town of Grantsville, population 9,617.
-It is there, in a warehouse the size of a combined eight Walmarts, you’ll find Purple, a direct-to-consumer mattress startup, hard at work prepping hundreds of thousands of pillows, power bases and of course, mattresses, for shipment.
+It is there, in a warehouse the size of a combined eight Walmarts, you’ll find Purple, a direct-to-consumer mattress startup, hard at work prepping hundreds of thousands of pillows, powerbases and of course, mattresses, for shipment.

 The company started out a decade ago in the wheelchair business.
 It was making a patented cushioning technology to prevent bedsores for those sitting all day.
 But founders, brothers Tony and Terry Pearce noted a shift in the mattress space.
 It was headed online and a bunch of startups like Casper, Tuft and Needle, Leesa and others were starting to pop up.
-So the pair decided three years ago to shift focus and capitalize on the trend by using the same technology they were in the wheelchair cushioning to make their own bedding.
+So the pair decided three years ago to capitalize on the trend by using the same technology in the wheelchair cushioning to make their own bedding.

 That proved to be a smart move and the company has grown quite a bit because of it.
 In just the last year Purple went from a team of 30 to 600 people, built out the aforementioned 574,000 square-foot manufacturing facility in Grantsville and from what I’ve been told, sales are through the roof.

-It’s currently working to fulfill orders for 27,000 of its newly launched pillows and, though Purple was hesitant to give out numbers, a source tells me the company is set to hit $150 to $200 million in revenue this year.
+Purple is currently working to fulfill orders for 27,000 of its newly launched pillows and, though the startup was hesitant to give out numbers, a source tells me it’s set to hit $150 to $200 million in revenue this year.
 Compare that to it’s possibly biggest competitor Casper, which hit $100 million in cumulative sales in 2016 and reportedly has been on track to hit $200 million by the end of this year.

-But, unlike Casper, which has taken in $70 million in funding so far, Purple hasn’t tapped into venture capital yet and owns the manufacturing process from beginning to end.
-Utah land and labor are both cheap and the mattress startup can produce its products at a much lower cost than Bay Area competitors.
+But, unlike Casper, which has taken in $70 million in funding so far, Purple hasn’t tapped into venture capital yet.
+It also owns the manufacturing process from beginning to end.
+Utah land and labor are both cheap and the mattress startup can make its products at a much lower cost than Bay Area competitors.

 It’s a big job creator for the little town of Grantsville, too, where there aren’t a lot of opportunities for work.
 Purple will soon be the biggest employer there, with plans to hire another couple thousand people and is partnering with the local high schools and training facilities to provide locals the skills they’ll need to help out in the warehouse in the near future.